-Washington, D.C. has professional football, basketball, baseball, ice hockey, and soccer teams, and of those five, it’s the Capitals, the ice hockey team, whose fans are the most passionate.
-And visible: In season you’ll see the red-jersey’d devotees swarming the downtown before and after the match at the Verizon Center.
+Washington, D.C., has professional football, basketball, baseball, ice hockey, and soccer teams, and of those five, it’s the 2018 Stanley Cup champions, the Washington Capitals ice-hockey team, whose fans are the most passionate.
+And visible: In season you’ll see the red-jersey'd devotees swarming downtown before and after matches at the Capital One Arena.
 Tickets to the Caps games are attainable but not cheap.
-It’s the tickets to the Redskins football matches that remain most elusive, thanks to a loyal subscription base.
+It’s the tickets to the Redskins football games that remain most elusive, thanks to a loyal subscription base.

 Annual Sporting Events

-Marine Corps Marathon -- Thirty thousand runners compete in this 26.2-mile race (the third largest marathon in the United States), which winds past major memorials.
-The race takes place the last Sunday in October; 2015 marks its 40th year. www.marinemarathon.com. tel 800/786-8762.
+Marine Corps Marathon: Thirty-thousand runners compete in this 26.2-mile race (the third-largest marathon in the United States), which winds past major memorials.
+The race takes place on a Sunday in late October; 2019 marks its 44th year (www.marinemarathon.com, tel.
+800/786-8762).

 General Spectator Sports

-Basketball -- The 20,600-seat Verizon Center, 601 F St. NW, where it meets 7th Street (www.verizoncenter.com; tel 202/628-3200) in the center of downtown, is Washington’s premier indoor sports arena, where the Wizards (NBA), the Mystics (WNBA), and the Georgetown University Hoyas basketball teams play.
+Basketball -- The 20,600-seat Capital One Arena, 601 F St. NW, where it meets 7th Street (www.capitalonearena.com; tel.
+202/628-3200), in the center of downtown, is Washington’s premier indoor-sports arena, where the Wizards (NBA), the Mystics (WNBA), and the Georgetown University Hoyas basketball teams play.
+Metro: Gallery Place/Arena.

-Football -- The Redskins National Football League team plays at the 85,000-seat stadium FedEx Field, outside of Washington, in Landover, Maryland.
-Obtaining tickets is difficult thanks to season ticket holders, but if you want to try, visit www.redskins.com/fedexfield.
+Football -- The Redskins National Football League team plays at the 85,000-seat stadium FedEx Field, outside Washington, in Landover, Maryland.
+Obtaining tickets is difficult thanks to season-ticket holders, but if you want to try, visit www.redskins.com/fedexfield or www.stubhub.com.

-Tennis -- World Team Tennis franchise team, the Washington Kastles (www.washingtonkastles.com), plays at the beautiful, 2,600-seat, waterfront Kastles Stadium at the Wharf, within view of the Washington Monument, Jefferson Memorial, and the Potomac River.
-WTT is a co-ed professional tennis league; the Kastles team includes Martina Hingus and Leander Paes.
-Kastles Stadium at the Wharf, 800 Water St. SW (tel 202/483-6647).
+Tennis -- World Team Tennis franchise team, the Washington Kastles (www.washingtonkastles.com), plays at the Kastles Stadium at the Smith Center, 600 22nd St. NW, on the campus of George Washington University.
+WTT is a coed professional tennis league; the Kastles team includes Venus Williams, Madison Brengle, and Bob Bryan and Mike Bryan (tel.
+202/483-6647).
+Metro: Foggy Bottom.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.